xDefender-bot/.github/profile/README.md

 ---

-✨ *XDefender - Keeping your Discord community safe and secure* ✨
+✨ *xDefender - Keeping your Discord community safe and secure* ✨